 Just remember, you heard it here.

 Bring friends.
-You must, you must, you must bring friends and family to an Italian American Festival.
+You must, you must, you must bring friends and/or family to an Italian American Festival.
 Why?
 Because someone in your group is going to want to venture the rickety old roller coasters (Jonathan) and others in your group (Lance and me) are not going to be brave enough nor will they want to spend a fortune in order to put their lives into the hands of do-it-yourself carnival gods.